Project M: Development

 Version 3.5 was released on November 14, 2014.
 This revision refines the game's user interface, adds new stages and costumes, adds a few new original musical pieces, redesigns several stages from the original Super Smash Bros. using new HD visuals, and implements new modes such as a debug mode and "All-Star Versus," a mode allowing players to use a different character on every life.
 A public beta of Version 3.6 was released on June 23, 2015.
 It added more costumes and stages, new music, a new in-game announcer, and the ability for players to choose between the modified and unmodified versions of stages before battle among other changes.
 This was the first non-demo version of Project M which has had a public beta before final release.
 Version 3.6 was officially released on August 16, 2015, and included even more additional content on top of what was present in the Beta release.
 Included were additional balance stages, a brand new Wario Land stage, more music, a new announcer to replace the one used in the Beta and various tweaks and fixes to bugs and errors found during the 3.6 Beta period.

 On December 1, 2015, the PMDT announced it would cease further development of Project M, effective immediately, in favor of beginning development on an original project.
 The development team denied allegations that legal threats from Nintendo were the cause of the project's termination.
 According to the team's attorney and business consultant, Ryan Morrison, the decision was not made as a result of a cease-and-desist notice or legal action by Nintendo.
 One member of the development team stated that the mod's cancellation was to prevent future legal issues.
-Members of the PMDT later went on to form the game studio Wavedash Games and develop Icons: Combat Arena, a fighting game with similar mechanics to Project M.
+A few members of the PMDT were later hired by game studio Wavedash Games who was developing Icons: Combat Arena, a fighting game with similar mechanics to Super Smash Bros..

 After Nintendo sent a cease and desist letter to tournament organizer The Big House for their use of the Slippi emulator in their 2020 Melee tournament, Project Ms official website was updated for the first time in several years, voicing support for the Smash Bros. community and linking to a mod derived from Project M, called Project+.